mendix/docs/content/web-modeler/domain-models-association-properties.md

 An association describes a relation between entities.
 In the domain model, an association is represented by a line or arrow between two entities.

-In the Web Modeler, associations have the following properties:
+In Mendix Studio, associations have the following properties:

 * [Name](#name)